 The Beamhouse process is made up of several steps.
 The aim of this part of the task is to clean the hide, removing all hair and dirt.

-After removing any chemicals from the hide, flattering the grain and pickling, the hide is now ready to go through the tanning process.
+After removing any chemicals from the hide, flattening the grain and pickling, the hide is now ready to go through the tanning process.

 There’s a few different types of tanning:

 • Mineral tanning